skwp/dotfiles/README.md

  * vv - vertical split (Ctrl-w,v)
  * ss - horizontal split (Ctrl-w,s)
- * ,, - zoom a window to max size and again to unzoom it (ZoomWin plugin, usually C-w,o)
  * ,qo - open quickfix window (this is where output from GitGrep goes)
  * ,qc - close quickfix
+ * ,gz - zoom a window to max size and again to unzoom it (ZoomWin plugin, usually C-w,o)

  **NERDTree Project Tree**